-Pulled to explore tea further, separate from ritual and study in practice, I began certification as a tea sommelier with the International Tea Masters Association, discovering a whole new world in the science and senses of the tea plant, camellia sinensis, which is much like wine.
-A giddiness overcame me during that first weekend of tastings, and it didn't really go away...
-So, I went on for various additional certifications... in tea blending with ITEI, as well as advanced tea sommelier coursework with Tea Master Roy Fong, and Oolong studies with Thomas Shu and Josephine Pan, in Taiwan.
-I've also enjoyed many spirited tea sits with David Lee Hoffman.
-I am certainly happiest sitting amongst favorite elders, nerdlings, and spiritualists in tea… traveling to new terroir with fellow tea geek friends, tasting teas… meeting the makers...
+Pulled to explore tea further, I got certified as a tea somm with the International Tea Masters Association, discovering a whole new world in the tea plant, camellia sinensis.
+A giddiness overcame me during those first tastings.
+So, I went onwards for various other certifications and then visits with farmers and makers at origin.
+I am certainly happiest sitting amongst tea elders and friends, sharing the moment.
 I feel so fortunate to be on this path.

 I've only begun my adventures—tea is a true rabbit hole of lifelong learning and gratitude.
 Anyone devoted to the study and also the practice, will tell you that.

 Thanks for stopping by, spirit animal... xx RR